Maikxx/360-wallscope/docs/DESIGN_RATIONAL.md

 * Saving your research progress in boards
 * Linking pieces of data together in multiple ways

+## User Goal

+A good user goal to test is the application flow, and if all the functionalities of the application make sense to the target audience.

 ## Stakeholders

 * **NHS Scotland**